By: ITAMCAP

 Step 3: Gather all needed documents.

 Once you’ve scheduled your appointment, you should immediately start gathering the documents needed to prove eligibility.
-Use the Italian dual citizenship checklist below to make sure you have everything you need and your application packet is complete.
+Before applying for Italian dual citizenship, consult the checklist below to make sure you have everything you need and your application packet is complete.
 You might find it very helpful to work with an Italian American dual citizenship assistance program to track down documents in Italy or through federal and state offices in the United States.

 Step 4: Bring documents to the consulate office.

-Organize all your documents and bring them to your consulate appointment when it is time for your appointment.
+Organize all your documents and bring them to your consulate appointment.
 You can download the application forms online from the Italian consulate that has jurisdiction in your area.
 Some consulates allow family members to apply together, but usually each applicant for Italian citizenship will need their own appointment.
-Assuming you qualify and your application is complete with all appropriate documents translated into Italian and certified by apostille, you should be approved.
+Assuming you qualify and your application is complete with all appropriate documents translated into Italian and certified with an apostille, you should be approved.

 Step 5: Wait for the approval letter and an Italian citizenship certificate.

 It usually takes around two to four years to receive an approval letter and citizenship certificate.
-The letter will let you know you’re now a dual citizen and have been registered in AIRE (registry of Italians living abroad).
-The letter may also discuss requesting your Italian passport and usually encourages new citizens to learn the language and learn about Italian culture.
+The letter will let you know you now have dual Italian American citizenship and have been registered in AIRE (Registry of Italians Living Abroad).
+The letter may also discuss requesting your Italian dual passport and usually encourages new citizens to learn the language and learn about Italian culture.

 Step 6: Apply for an Italian passport.

-Your last step is getting your Italian passport.
-You’ll need to get two passport pictures taken (at FedEx or a post office) and purchase a money order for the passport fee, made out to your consulate.
+If you do not have minor children, your last step is getting your Italian passport.
+You’ll need to get two passport pictures taken (which you can get at many shipping centers or post offices) and purchase a money order for the passport fee, made out to your consulate.
 You’ll also need to make a clear photocopy of your current U.S. passport.
 You can mail or bring these things in person with your passport application to your consulate office.
-You may also need to provide your fingerprints and may need to visit the consulate office to pick up your passport.
+You may also need to provide your fingerprints and visit the consulate office to pick up your passport.

 Basic Checklist of Documents You May Need to Apply for Italian Citizenship